Crop Circle Coach Tour

 - We recommend staying in Glastonbury the preceding night for those who do not live nearby, for an early start.

-- If you have dowsing rods or pendulums please bring them – Maria will bring 15 pairs of rods to lend, but more will be needed
+- If you have dowsing rods or pendulums please bring them – some dowsing may be included.

 - A splendid time will be had by all!